Have you been charged with an offence? A guide to appearing in the Magistrates Court

 5. Attend the summary callover

-If your matter is being dealt with in the magistrates court you will have to prepare for, and go to a summary callover before the hearing.
+If your matter is being dealt with in the Magistrates Court you will have to prepare for, and go to a summary callover before the hearing.
 This is when you tell the court you are ready to go to a hearing.

 At the summary callover the magistrate will ask you if you are ready to go to a hearing.
 They will ask: